JannisX11/blockbench.net/content/guides/blockbench-overview-tips.md

 * Edit Mode: designing and positioning models and setting up their UV mapping and bone structure
 * Paint Mode: creating and editing textures
 * Animate Mode: animating models (in formats that allow it)
-* Display Mode: specific to the Minecraft Java format; used for defining how the model gets displayed in game (in hand, in item frames and in the inventory)
+* Display Mode: specific to the Minecraft block formats; used for defining how the model gets displayed in game (in hand, in item frames, in the inventory etc,)

 ### Status Bar
 The Status Bar contains sidebar toggle arrows and easily accessible information about the model.
 * Toggle Sidebar: left and right arrow for hiding and revealing the left and right sidebar respectively
-* Save Status: icon that lets you know whether the model is saved (✓) or not (X)
 * Format Icon: icon that tells you the format of the model (hover to read)
 * Model Identifier: text that states the name of the model identifier (it can be edited in "File" > "Project...")
+* Available modifier keys for the current tool, if available
+* Automatic warnings or errors regarding the current model
 * FPS Indicator: number of frames per second displayed in Blockbench at any given moment

+### Sliders
+The interface contains numeric sliders in various places and for various purposes, for example to adjust element transformation, to control the brush size, etc.
+Sliders are a combo input type that supports various methods of input:
+* **Sliding**: Move your mouse cursor (or finger on touch) over the number in the center.
+Slide to the right to increase and to the left to decrease the value.
+Depending on input type, you can hold Shift or Control to adjust the increment.
+* **Arrows**: Hover over the input.
+Two arrows pointing to the right and left appear.
+Press those arrows to increase and decrease the value.
+* **Manual Input**: Click the number once to activate text editing.
+Enter a new numeric value.
+Press Enter of click elsewhere to confirm the change.
+* **Double Click**: Double-click the number to reset the value back to 0 or the respective default value.
+* **Expressions**: Click the number once to activate text editing.
+Manual input supports math expressions using [MolangJS](https://github.com/JannisX11/MolangJS) [syntax](https://bedrock.dev/docs/stable/Molang).
+    The advantage of this is that the expression will be applied to each instance separately.
+For example, you can enter `math.random(-30, 30)` into the rotation value of your selected cubes.
+This will randomize the rotation for all cubes, and each cube will end up with a different rotation.
+    You can prefix your expression with `+`, `+-`, `*` or `/` to add to, subtract from, multiply, or divide by the previous value respectively.
+For example, typing `*2` into a size input field will double the size value of all selected elements.
+    You can also use `val` or `n` in your expression as a placeholder for the previous value.

 ## General